dotnet/infer/BUILDING.md

 ## Building from the command line

-All components of Infer&#46;NET and almost all sample projects run on .NET Core 2.1 and/or Mono except sample applications that use WPF.
+The core components of Infer&#46;NET run on .NET Core 2.1.
+Some optional code, such as the [Examples Browser](https://dotnet.github.io/infer/userguide/The%20examples%20browser.html), use [Windows Forms](https://docs.microsoft.com/en-us/dotnet/framework/winforms/) and therefore require .NET framework or Mono.
+Some samples, such as the [Monty Hall problem](https://dotnet.github.io/infer/userguide/Monty%20Hall%20problem.html), use [WPF](https://docs.microsoft.com/en-us/visualstudio/designers/introduction-to-wpf) and therefore require .NET framework.

 ### Prerequisites

-* **[.NET Core 2.1 SDK](https://www.microsoft.com/net/download/)** to build and run .NET Standard and .NET Core projects
+* **[.NET Core 2.1 SDK](https://www.microsoft.com/net/download/)** to build and run .NET Standard and .NET Core projects.

-* (Optional) **[Mono](https://www.mono-project.com/download/stable/)** (version 5.0 and higher) and **[NuGet](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools)** package manager to build and run .NET Framework 4.6.1 projects that don't use WPF.
-There are some examples that use Win Forms and, therefore, don't run on .NET Core, but can be built and run with Mono; there's also Visualizers/Windows project mentioned above that can be built with Mono using `/p:MonoSupport=true`
+* (Optional) On Windows, the **[.NET framework developer pack](https://www.microsoft.com/net/download)**.
+On other platforms, **[Mono](https://www.mono-project.com/download/stable/)** (version 5.0 and higher) and the **[NuGet](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools)** package manager.

 ### Build